Most Common Private Jet Charter Costs: A Breakdown

 The Pilatus PC-12 is a single engine turboprop

 Single-engine planes are powered by one jet engine and are easy to identify by the single propeller on the nose of the aircraft.
-Typically flown with both a pilot and co-pilot, these planes seat between two and six passengers.
+Typically flown with both a pilot and a co-pilot, these planes seat between two and six passengers.

 Turboprop Planes